sbruch/bruch/profile.md

 <div class="callout-orange" markdown="1">
 <div class="with-margin" markdown="1">
+**Bio**: I'm a Senior Research Scientist at the Institute for Experiential AI at the Northeastern University in Boston, MA.
-**Bio**: I obtained my Ph.D. in Computer Science from the University of Maryland at College Park, under the supervision of Jimmy Lin---who is now at the University of Waterloo.
-My research has centered around probabilistic data structures and approximate algorithms for retrieval, and efficient and effective algorithms for learning-to-rank.
+I obtained my Ph.D. in Computer Science from the University of Maryland at College Park, under the supervision of Jimmy Lin---who is now at the University of Waterloo.
+My research centers around probabilistic data structures and approximate algorithms for retrieval, and efficient and effective algorithms for learning-to-rank.
 I'm the author of "Foundations of Vector Retrieval" and am presently serving as an Associate Editor for the ACM TOIS journal.